Nairobi

 Lavington

-premiumQuiet upmarket residential district between Karen and Westlands with embassies, international schools (Braeburn, Brookhouse), and family-friendly compound housing.
-Strong expat community.
+premiumQuiet upmarket residential district between Karen and Westlands with embassy compounds, Braeburn and Brookhouse international schools, and leafy family housing.
+Nairobi's most stable long-term expat community address.

 Housing reality: Standard rental laws apply.
 Direct landlord negotiations are common, with 1-2 months deposit standard.